Murder of Andre Hill: Vigils and demonstrations

 A protest occurred on December 24 in the neighborhood where the shooting occurred.
 Demonstrators also protested the death of Casey Goodson, who was killed by police on December 4.
-Goodson was not killed by a Columbus Division of Police officer, but rather by a Franklin County Sheriff's deputy.
+Goodson was not killed by a Columbus Division of Police officer, but rather by a Franklin County Sheriff's deputy, who was convicted of reckless homicide in 2026.

 Hill's family hired civil rights attorney Benjamin Crump.
 Crump spoke at a vigil for Hill, as did Hill's daughter.

 On December 26, a vigil for Hill was held at the Brentnell Community Center in North East Columbus.
 During the vigil, Benjamin Crump announced that an independent autopsy would be conducted on Hill.
 On December 28, a vigil was held at a church in Northwest Columbus.

-"Andre's Law"
+Andre's Law

 In February 2021, the Columbus City Council unanimously approved a new city ordinance ("Andre's Law"), requiring city police to turn on cameras during "enforcement actions" (including "all police stops, pursuits, uses of force, arrests, forced entries and any adversarial encounters") whenever they approach people or exit patrol cars.
 The ordinance also requires officers who use force that causes injuries to render first aid and call emergency medical personnel, unless there is an imminent threat to officers.
 The law also requires officers to receive CPR and basic first aid training on an ongoing basis.
 The ordinance provides that failure to turn on a camera or render first aid could result in departmental discipline or—if done with "reckless disregard"—criminal charges for dereliction of duty.

 In July 2021, State Representative Dontavius Jarrells introduced House Bill 367 to make the Law statewide.